Skip to content

 The next step when you hire influencers is pitching your offer and negotiating the terms.
 It’s important to start off on the right foot here.
 Make sure your initial proposal is both specific to your needs and crafted to the influencer’s brand.
 Explain why you think they would be a good fit.
 For example, highlight what you like about their content, such as their creativity, their sense of community, or their brand values.

-It’s important to be clear about your expectations so that you don’t waste your time, or theirs.
+It’s also important to be clear about your expectations when you hire influencers so that you don’t waste your time, or theirs.
 Do they know how to market your business on social media?
 Outlining your position from the start will give you a firm foundation to begin negotiations.
 Make sure you are clear about what you are willing to pay, how much brand coverage you are looking for, and how much control you expect to have over any sponsored posts.
 Remember, you want to make sure your brand is correctly represented while leaving room for your influencer to create authentic content.
 Don’t forget to discuss content usage rights at this point, too.

 Sign an agreement